NoahJRalph/prework-study-guide/README.md

 ## Description

-A study guide for course pre-work and other associated works.
+The study guide and pre-work for my front-end-oriented certification course all rolled into one.

 ## Features